 Jon Feltheimer

-Jon Feltheimer (born September 2, 1951) is the Chief Executive Officer of Lions Gate Entertainment and has held that position since 2000.
+Jon Feltheimer (born September 2, 1951) is the Chief Executive Officer of Lionsgate Studios and has held that position since 2000.
 Feltheimer has led Lionsgate to grow into the leading Canadian independent filmed entertainment studio.

-Feltheimer also served as an advisor of ZeniMax Media and a member of Telltale Games board of directors.
+Feltheimer also was an advisor of ZeniMax Media and a member of Telltale Games board of directors.

 In April 2016, Feltheimer was awarded the Wiesenthal Center's highest honor, the Humanitarian Award.
 He and his wife are supporters of Kehillat Israel, a Reconstructionist congregation in Pacific Palisades, Los Angeles.